OCA preloader logo

 Writing for young people is a fascinating task, and is something I think all writers should challenge themselves to do at least once – even if only to hide the story away in a drawer when it’s done!
 It forces you to consider your audience as you write, bringing a new perspective to each language choice.

 Of course, writing for young people means I need to read young people and children’s fiction as well.
-I’m part of the Big Kids Book Club podcast, which is all about reading Middle-Grade and Young Adult fiction, and sharing great examples of children’s literature.
+I was part of the Big Kids Book Club podcast, all about reading Middle-Grade and Young Adult fiction, and sharing great examples of children’s literature.

-I also write for adults, and have short stories and poetry published in various magazines and journals.
-I’m sneakily working away on a poetry colelction at present!
+I also write for adults, and have short fiction and poetry published in various magazines and journals.
+I’m sneakily working away on a poetry collection at present!
 I’ve written articles for various outlets as well, such as Readers Digest, The Booktrust, Inside Times, and the Climate Fiction Writers League.
-While my focus in fiction more recently has been been young people’s fiction, I’m comfortable supporting student writers creating work for adults as well.
-I’ll bring that same perspective to my support – of encouraging thought and reflection on our audience, and how we connect with them through writing.
+While my more recent focus is children’s fiction, I’m comfortable supporting students creating work for adults as well.
+I’ll bring that same perspective to my support – of encouraging thought and reflection on the audience of the piece, and how we connect with them through writing.

-I also have spent time performing as a storyteller, working with young people and adults, everywhere from theatres, to pubs, to railway musuems!
+I have also spent time performing as a storyteller, working with young people and adults, everywhere from theatres, to pubs, to railway museums!

 Rab Ferguson Profile Picture